 The Wes Anderson Collection is a book by Matt Zoller Seitz that talks about the director Wes Anderson and his process of filmmaking.
 Differently than any book I’ve seen, Matt Seitz spent twenty years of his life making this book, where he accompanied Anderson through his career since the beginning of Anderson career with Bottle Rocket, until his latest work, Moonrise Kingdom.

 Despite being a book with a really cool design and probably be the coolest book someone could make about a film director for his fan’s, The Wes Anderson Collection it’s not exactly all that amazing.
-With a 20 years of material of Anderson’s work, Matt Seitz just write the interview that he did with Anderson, which sometimes becomes a little boring or tiring since he is not only asking questions but also talking about Anderson’s movie with some of his points of view.
+With 20 years of material of Anderson’s work, Matt Seitz just writes the interview that he did with Anderson, which sometimes becomes a little boring or tiring since he is not only asking questions but also talking about Anderson’s movie with some of his points of view.
 But at the same time, there is a lot of interesting stuff that makes the book worth reading, like how Wes Anderson became who he is, how he did his films in a technical way, and the most interesting, his experiences and his creative process to make the films.
 The thing is that there is nothing else besides the interview.
 Sometimes he shows some storyboard or even some photos of Wes Anderson at the set, but that’s it.

 “The world is so big, so complicated, so replete with marvels and surprises that it takes years for most people to begin to notice that it is, also, irretrievably broken.
 We call this period of research “childhood.